kukosmos/calculator-with-c-2018/README.md

-# Submit Repository for Engingering Calculator 2018
+# Submit Repository for Engineering Calculator 2018